-Social workers have a mandate to adhere to child paramountcy which means if they believe a child is being abused or neglected, a report of concern must be made to Child, Youth & Family.
-This is a very rare occurrence as usually any issues/concerns are able to worked with collaboratively and the people who come to us come for support want to improve their lives for themselves and their children.
-We want to work *with* you.
+Social workers have a mandate to adhere to child paramountcy which means if they believe a child is being abused or neglected, a report of concern must be made to Oranga Tamariki.
+This is a very rare occurrence as any issues/concerns are usually able to be worked through collaboratively.
+We understand that the people who come to us come for support do so because they want to improve their lives for themselves and their children.
+We want to work with you.

 The students here are mature people in their final years of study, many of whom have past careers, families and children of their own.
 They come from all walks of life, with a wide range of life experiences, better equipping them to understand your issues/difficulties.
 Our students go through a rigorous selection process and are supervised and supported right throughout their time at the agency.

 The first session is a chance to make connections, by way of introductions.
 Your counsellor will attend to agency housekeeping matters, explain the counselling process and begin to collect some basic information from you.
-During this session, your counsellor will allow time for you to discuss what made you come to counselling in the first place.
+During this session, your counsellor will allow time for you to discuss the circumstances that brought you to our agency seeking support.

 There are a number of places you can still get support from over the summer break.
 These include:

 Lifeline – 0800543354

 Youthline Free Text Service – Free Text 234

 Night Shelter-Men’s & Women – 078397480

 Drug & Alcohol Helpline – 0800787797